Casualties of the Gaza war: Civilians

 The Gaza Strip suffered significant civilian casualties from Israeli bombardments in the beginning of the war.

 On 3 November 2023, at least 10 cemetery workers were killed by an Israeli airstrike while working at a graveyard in Beit Lahia.
 On 4 November, an unnamed Israeli official said that around 20,000 people had been killed in Gaza, "most of them terrorists."
 On 14 November, two volleyball players, Hassan Zuaiter and Ibrahim Qusaya, were killed in an Israeli airstrike on Jabalia refugee camp.
-As of 1 December, 102 UNRWA employees in Gaza had been killed in Israeli airstrikes.
+As of 1 December 102 UNRWA employees in Gaza had been killed in Israeli airstrikes.
 On 29 December, UNRWA reported 308 people had been killed in UNRWA shelters.
-Euro-Med Monitor reported that the IDF was taking and holding Palestinian bodies from Gaza, prompting calls for an international investigation on organ theft suspicions.
+Euro-Mediterranean Human Rights Monitor reported that the IDF was taking and holding Palestinian bodies from Gaza, prompting calls for an international investigation on organ theft suspicions.
 The organization further stated that Israel had systematically killed hundreds of tech specialists, including "programmers, information technology experts, and computer engineering analysts".
 In March 2024, Al Jazeera English's news blog reported that Israeli forces conducted a pattern of killing entire families by targeting the homes they were sheltering in.
 An entire family, including both parents and four sons, were shot dead by the IDF in December 2023.

 According to the Gaza Health Ministry, at least 50 people were killed by Israeli strikes on Jabalia on 31 October and 1 November.
 Significant civilian casualties were reported following the Al-Ahli Arab Hospital explosion, the Jabalia camp airstrike on 31 October, and the Fakhoora school airstrike on 4 November.
 Other mass casualty events included the Church of Saint Porphyrius airstrike and the al-Shati refugee camp airstrike, as well as numerous attacks on refugee camps, schools, and healthcare facilities.
 The United Nations stated they had recorded seven mass casualty incidents just between 24 and 29 October 2024 in the Gaza Strip.

 By late-June 2024, a Palestinian NGO reported that as many as 10,000 Palestinians had been disabled by injuries related to the war.
 According to public health experts, such as chair of global public health at the University of Edinburgh Devi Sridhar, the death tolls in the Gaza Strip are likely an undercount.